 Activities which foster the dreams of children around the world and encourage them to forge their own paths to the future.

-Promotion of CSR Initiatives Throughout the Supply Chain
+Promotion of ESG Management Initiatives Throughout the Supply Chain

 We created the ANA Group Purchasing Guidelines based on the following Basic Policy, Purchase Transaction Principles, and Supplier Management Policy.